lowRISC/lowrisc-site/content/docs/frequently-asked-questions.md

 ### Why is the SD-Card reader so slow ?

-SD-Card architectures have gone through tremendous improvements recently to make them more suitable for digital cameras and other typical architectures.
-Some of these improvements are carried through to the FPGA board, and others not.
-Signal integrity reasons prevent the card operating at its best possible speed in these circumstances, also the on-board flash controller is optimised towards large FAT filing systems rather than the EXT4 system favoured by Linux.
-A further reason which needs reworking in due course is that the Rocket is interrupted at the end of every SD command and every data transfer (no offloading is done).
-Continuous read mode is not supported, which would reduce overheads considerably if implemented.
+The use of the hardware state machine from the OpenPiton project to drive the SD-Card boosts the performance considerably compared to previous releases and cuts the CPU overhead of disk reads and writes.
+However the DMA solution is not connected to the processor's slave bus to be compatible with Ariane which does not have any such bus.

 ### What is the Ethernet throughput ?

 The Nexys4DDR has a 10/100BaseT PHY.
 Support for 10BaseT was not included as it is considered obsolete.
 The 100BaseT performance will depend on the network but with the iperf3 program sustained performance is limited to about 2MBytes/sec.
+The Genesys-2 has an RTL8211E Gigabit Ethernet PHY, however no offloading is done.
 For software downloading and extracting the performance is around 130KBytes/sec.
 No offloading or Jumbo packet support is included, but the latter would present few difficulties.

 ### What version of Linux kernel is available ?

-The majority of the RISCV support was upstreamed as of the 4.18 release.
-Generic RISCV patches off this release amount to 39K bytes, LowRISC specific patches (primarily device drivers) amount to 87K bytes.
-It is anticipated the generic patches will reduce to almost nothing by the time of the 4.19 release.
+The generic RISCV support is upstreamed as of the 5.1.3 release.
+LowRISC patches relative to this consist of FPGA specific device drivers amounting to 268K bytes.
 There are no plans to upstream the LowRISC device drivers, because there is not corresponding version of silicon to be supported.
 If it was decided to support these drivers long-term, it would unnecessarily hamper the process of introducing improvements such as DMA access and other goodies.

 ### Why was the Debian distribution chosen?
 Isn't it rather unstable ?